Rolisteam/DiceParser/HelpMe.md

 -Range
 -Boolean expression

-Any operator which requires validator (such as `a,r,e,c') can use those three kind.
+Any operator which requires validator (such as `a,r,e,c`) can use those three kind.

 ### Scalar